box/box-ios-sdk/docs/usage/getting-started.md

 __Step 4__: Set redirect URL

-Using the same client ID from the previous step, set the redirect URL for your application in the [Box Developer Console][dev-console] to
-`boxsdk-<<YOUR CLIENT ID>>://boxsdkoauth2redirect`, where `<<YOUR CLIENT ID>>` is replaced with your client ID.
-For example, if your client
-ID were `vvxff7v61xi7gqveejo8jh9d2z9xhox5` the redirect URL should be `boxsdk-vvxff7v61xi7gqveejo8jh9d2z9xhox5://boxsdkoauth2redirect`
+Using the same client ID from the previous step, set the redirect URL for your application in the [Box Developer Console][dev-console] to `boxsdk-<<YOUR CLIENT ID>>://boxsdkoauth2redirect`, where `<<YOUR CLIENT ID>>` is replaced with your client ID.
+For example, if your client ID were `vvxff7v61xi7gqveejo8jh9d2z9xhox5` the redirect URL should be `boxsdk-vvxff7v61xi7gqveejo8jh9d2z9xhox5://boxsdkoauth2redirect`

 __Step 5__: Insert your client ID to receive the redirect in the app

-Open the [Info.plist](../../tree/limited-beta-release/SampleApps/OAuth2SampleApp/OAuth2SampleApp/Resources/Info.plist) file and find the key here:
-URL Types --> Item 0 --> URL Schemes --> Item 0
+Open the `Info.plist` file in the sample app and find the key under `URL Types --> Item 0 --> URL Schemes --> Item 0`.
 Using the same client ID from the previous step, set the value for Item 0 to `boxsdk-<<YOUR CLIENT ID>>`, where `<<YOUR CLIENT ID>>` is replaced with your client ID.
 For example, if your client ID were `vvxff7v61xi7gqveejo8jh9d2z9xhox5` the redirect URL should be